RossetH/fgf-scheduling/README.md

 ## Case Study

-Gauchão is the regional first division football tournament of Rio Grande do Sul, the southernmost state of Brazil.
+Gauchão is the regional football tournament of Rio Grande do Sul, the southernmost state of Brazil.
 The tournament has **12** teams and in 2021 followed a **_single round-robin_** setup.
 Being a regional competition, each team returns to its hometown after an excursion to play in an opposite venue.

-The 2021 timetable was:
+The 2021 timetable with the home-away assignment was:

+> Where `+` represents home games and `-` away games. `[B]` signals slots with a break.

 |Slot                 | 1   | 2   | 3      | 4      | 5      | 6      | 7      | 8      | 9      | 10    | 11    |
 |:-------------------:|:---:|:---:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|